melinaaxelrad/art/README.md

 - Check browser console for 404 errors

 **Blog posts not appearing:**
-- Check that Firebase is configured correctly
+- Check that `content/posts.json` exists and is valid JSON
-- Verify posts were created via the admin panel
+- Verify posts have correct date format (YYYY-MM-DD)
-- Check Firestore security rules allow public read access
-- Check browser console for errors
+- Check browser console for errors loading posts.json

 **Routing not working locally:**
 - Use a proper HTTP server (not `file://` protocol)